srdmdev8/logs-analysis-project/README.md

 Installation and Setup
 -------------------------------------------------------------------------
+First, you will need to install Python on your computer:
+- Go to [Python.org](https://www.python.org/downloads/) and install Python (we are running version 2.7.14)

-First, you will need to install Git on your computer in order to run this program on your local host.
+Then, you will need to install Git in order to run this program on your local host.
 - Go to [Git's website](https://git-scm.com/downloads) and install Git (we are running version 2.18.0)

 Next, you will need to install Vagrant and VirtualBox.